 Iran’s GDP per capita is quite high at $12,800 (2008).
 Still, unemployment is quite high, at 13% and as many as 18% are below the poverty line.

 Iran’s population growth rate is as low as 0.89%, indicating stability and fair control.
 Iran has a well-developed health care system, and life expectancy is almost 71 years.

-Iran is among the countries putting most efforts into building a high-quality education system.
-The neglect of the past and the efforts of the present stand in contrast; Iran both has a high illiteracy rate and one of the highest student percetages in the MENA.
+Iran is among the countries putting the most effort into building a high-quality education system.
+The neglect of the past and the efforts of the present stand in contrast; Iran both has a high illiteracy rate and one of the highest student percentages in the MENA.

 Iran is inhabited by a great number of ethnic groups, of which Persians and Azerbaijanis represent the largest.

 Similar to the situation of ethnic groups, there are also a great number of languages spoken in Iran, but many are related.
 Persian is the largest language, and together with at least 17 other languages, it forms the group of Iranian languages, spoken by more than 70% of the total population.
 The other large group is Turkic languages, and a small minority speak Arabic.